cyruspyre/flexon/README.md

 If you need JSON values to be parsed lazily, then they are available.
 Nothing is parsed until they are queried/accessed (They are actually parsed and validated but not materialized).
 As a side effect, you can get raw numbers using them.

+### Serialization

+Same as other crates, nothing fancy.

 ## Features

 `simd` (default): Enables hardware specific SIMD.
 Things like SWAR will still be used even if it is disabled.
 On `x86_64`, SSE2 is used regardless of this flag as it is a baseline feature.